 Many of the features that make our website easy to use rely on us understanding how you use www.outlookcreative.uk or www.igniteresponse.com (the “website”) and remembering the information you freely provide.
 We do this by gathering small amounts of data each time you visit.
 This data is stored as “cookies”.

 Cookies are small pieces of data that live in your web browser (web browsers include Internet Explorer, Mozilla Firefox, Google Chrome and Safari).

 Cookies are harmless text files.
 They can’t look into your computer or read any personal information or other material on your hard drive.
 Cookies can’t carry viruses or install anything harmful on your computer.

 If you’d like to find out more about cookies, what they’re for and how to manage them, there’s an excellent explanation in Google’s good to know campaign, written in partnership with the Citizens Advice Bureau.

 System cookies are created each time you visit us and are automatically deleted when you close your browser.
-They remember the fact you’ve visited and remember the selections that you make as you use the Website.
+They remember the fact you’ve visited and the selections that you make as you use the website.